liftwizard/liftwizard/docs/src/main/znai/logging/JerseyHttpLoggingBundle.md

 The `JerseyHttpLoggingBundle` logs all requests and responses to slf4j.
-The `verbosity` and `maxEntitySize` are configurable.
+The `maxEntitySize` is configurable.

 To turn it on, add `JerseyHttpLoggingBundle` to the list of registered bundles.